 Conditional offers are made on the basis of final grades alone and not UMS scores.
 These offers for students studying A-levels will range between A*A*A and AAA depending on subject.
 Each course page will detail requirements necessary.
-Further information can also be found on the A* grades page.

 Providing that any specific subject requirements have been met, all A-levels are approved for admissions purposes, with the exception of General Studies.